SpotlightWorkflow: Creating lighting device symbol definitions

 Orienting the 3D components

 To reduce file size, the 3D components should consist of 3D solids.
 Avoid using meshes or NURBS objects.
 Instead, use extrudes, sweeps, additions, subtractions, and so on.
 If you perform multiple operations to shape a component, convert it to a generic solid when completed.
-See 3D modeling for more information about 3D modeling tools and commands.
+See Concept: 3D modeling for more information about 3D modeling tools and commands.

 Set the fill color to Cool Gray 90% for all components (this color is available from the Standard Vectorworks Colors palette).